Learn Chinese pinyin - Section 7: Pronounce z, zh, j as ch (non-aspirated)

 Example 1:zai4 jian4 (Goodbye) Example 2:zhe4 ge (this one) Example 3:ji2 dian3 (what time)

 Memory aid: As you have seen earlier, the word for China in pinyin is zhong1 guo2 and is pronounced AS IF it is spelt chong1 kuo2 to someone who is reading it the English way.
 If it will help you to remember, the word "China" also starts with the ch sound.
-Believe it or not, this one single ch sound is equivalent to the following six sounds in pinyin (we are trying to simplify things remember, not to make things more difficult): z, zh, j, c, ch, q.
+Believe it or not, this one single ch sound is equivalent to the following six sounds in pinyin (we are trying to simplify things remember, not to make things more difficult or confusing, whatever the purists might say): z, zh, j, c, ch, q.
 But note that the first 3 sounds are non-aspirated while the last 3 sounds are aspirated (and will be treated at length in Section 8).

 WARNING: This is quite a difficult lesson.
 Your full attention is needed!
 In fact, of all the sounds in the pinyin spelling of Chinese, these six sounds seem to be the most difficult as, apart from ch, the other five don't seem to correspond to anything at all in English.
 Yet once you persevere to the end with much patience and effort, you will find them so very simple indeed.
 (I don't usually make promises but I can promise you this one!)